-You’ll want to plan for your future together, and want to continue to learn more about your partner.
+When you are in love, you want to plan for your future together and continue learning more about your partner.
 If you don’t develop this desire – you probably don’t want to turn this particular relationship into a loving one!
-In love vs lust, you want to think about your future together in love, but in lust that might not be the priority.

-In a relationship that transitions from the lust to the love stage you may start out not being friends, but over time you’ll develop deeper feelings and a stronger bond between you both.
-In love vs lust, there is always friendship involved in love, but not necessarily in lust.
+In a relationship that transitions from the lust to the love stage, you may start out not being friends, but over time you’ll develop deeper feelings and a stronger bond between you both.
+There is always friendship involved in love in love vs lust, but not necessarily in lust.

 Some relationships will make it to the love stage, while others were never destined to get there.
-Lust or love, either way, there will be an incredible journey of self-discovery waiting for you, and one day the right relationship will turn from lust into true love.
+Love vs lust, either way, there will be an incredible journey of self-discovery waiting for you, and one day the right relationship will turn from lust into true love.